Tutorial

 mix phx.new blog

 This will create a Phoenix application called Blog in a blog directory and install the dependencies that are already mentioned in mix.exs using mix deps.get.
-When prompted for installing dependencies, just press Y. It also fetches the default assets by running npm install.
+When prompted for installing dependencies, just press Y.

 After you create the blog application, you will be prompted with a message like: